cbroschinski/sca_eligible_journals_comparison/index.md

 |Poland        |1844  |
 |Combined list |2015  |

 Out of these 2015 total entries, 1658 are common journals - they appear in all the SCA eligibility lists and also in the catalogue.
 This means that there's a set of 357 journals which are missing in at least one of the lists.
-The following table shows those journals and the list they are (not) part of:
+The following interactive table shows those journals and the list they are (not) part of.
+The list may be filtered to certain combinations by entering TRUE oder FALSE into the search fields above the column headers.
+The entry in the product_id column links to the journal landing page on SpringerLink for easy reference.

 |Title                                                                                      |product_id                                       |Catalogue |MPG   |Netherlands |UK    |Austria |Sweden |Finland |Hungary |Poland |